docsmith-darshan/tom_theme/pages/mydoc/mydoc_get_started.md

 This guide is intended for administrators who want to manually install, manage, and optimize their ownCloud servers.

 ## Prerequisites
-Before you install ownCloud, you need the following:
+ownCloud has the following prerequisites:
 * Ubuntu 20.04 LTS server installed with SSH enabled
 * You must have root or sudo previliages